paulrougieux/cobwood/paper/paper.md

 The `write_datasets_to_netcdf` combines many products 2D datasets into one larger 3D dataset, by adding a third coordinate called "`product`" before saving the model output datasets to NetCDF files.
 These files include metadata labels for units.
-While not commonly used in economics, the NetCDF format is a widely accepted format in earth systems modelling, making it ideal for integrated modelling systems.
+While not commonly used in economics, NetCDF is a widely accepted format in earth systems modelling, making it ideal for integrated modelling systems.

 # Data structure and implementation